savetheclocktower/daubjs/DESIGN.md

 Honestly, I’m not sure.
 Most people seem content to have their strings and keywords highlighted and stop there; they use [Prism][] and get on with their lives.
 But I highlight a great many tokens, and my brain relies on those cosmetic differences.
 I wanted my own code samples on my weblog to look as similar as possible to how I see them in my IDE.

 I also just wanted to see if I could do it.
-Fluorescence predated Prism; I was curious to see how it would be different if it were written from the ground up in the ES6 era.
+Fluorescence, my previous code-highlighting script, predated Prism; I was curious to see how it would be different if it were written from the ground up in the ES6 era.

 Also, I needed a lockdown project.